Roger Bigod of Norfolk

-Biography

-Roger came from a fairly obscure family of poor knights in Normandy.
+Bigod came from a fairly obscure family of poor knights in Normandy.
 Robert le Bigot, certainly a relation of Roger's, possibly his father, acquired an important position in the household of William, Duke of Normandy (later William I of England), due, the story goes, to his disclosure to the duke of a plot by the duke's cousin William Werlenc.

 Both Roger and Robert were rewarded with a substantial estate in East Anglia following the Norman Conquest of England.
-The Domesday Book lists Roger as holding six lordships in Essex, 117 in Suffolk and 187 in Norfolk.
+The Domesday Book of 1086 lists Roger as holding six lordships in Essex, 117 in Suffolk and 187 in Norfolk.

-Bigod's (Bigot) base was in Thetford, Norfolk, then the see of the bishop, where he founded a priory later donated to the abbey at Cluny.
+Bigod's base was in Thetford, Norfolk, then the see of the bishop, where he founded a priory which was later given to the abbey at Cluny.
 In 1101 he further consolidated his power when Henry I granted him licence to build a castle at Framlingham, which became the family seat of power until their downfall in 1307.
 Another of his castles was Bungay Castle, also in Suffolk.

-In 1069 he, Robert Malet and Ralph de Gael (then Earl of Norfolk), defeated Sweyn Estrithson (Sweyn II) of Denmark near Ipswich.
-After Ralph de Gael's fall in 1074, Roger was appointed sheriff of Norfolk and Suffolk, and acquired many of the dispossessed earl's estates.
+In 1069 Bigod, Robert Malet and Ralph de Gael (then Earl of Norfolk), defeated the Danish king Sweyn Estrithson's invasion attempt near Ipswich.
+After de Gael's fall in 1074, Bigod was appointed sheriff of Norfolk and Suffolk and acquired many of the dispossessed earl's estates.
 For this reason he is sometimes counted as Earl of Norfolk, but he probably was never actually created earl.
 (His son Hugh acquired the title earl of Norfolk in 1141.)
 He acquired further estates through his influence in local law courts as sheriff and great lord of the region.